-Secondly, executing enclaves without using mock mode also requires Linux or a Linux container.
+Firstly, you need a Linux environment to build and execute enclaves, including for native testing.
+This is because enclaves are Linux shared libraries with special extensions.
+If you are not using Linux you will need to install Docker.
+On Windows and macOS, Conclave uses Docker to build the enclave in a Linux environment.
 Instructions are provided below to show you how to use Docker on Windows and macOS to run your entire application in "simulation mode".
 Alternatively, for day to day development the mock API is plenty sufficient and allows you to debug into enclave calls as well.
 Compiling a real enclave is only needed for integration testing against the embedded JVM, or real deployment.

 Enclaves can run in simulation mode without requiring any special setup of Linux or SGX capable hardware.
 However you of course get no hardware protections.
 To run against real SGX hardware you must perform some additional machine setup.

 Step 1: Import the project

 Step 2: Look at the Conclave SDK's top level directory

 Step 3: When notified that there's a Gradle build script, click "hello-world" to import the project.

 assemble in the screenshot below.
 Voila!
 You have just built your first enclave.